IAmJonoBo/n00plicate/docs/CONTROL_DOCUMENT.md

-# Mimic Design Token Pipeline: Master Control Document
+# n00plicate Design Token Pipeline: Master Control Document

 **Version**: 2.2.0\
 **Last Updated**: June 2025\
 **Status**: Production Ready with Collision-Prevention Architecture

-> **📋 Document Overview**: This Control Document serves as the master technical reference for the Mimic platform.
+> **📋 Document Overview**: This Control Document serves as the master technical reference for the n00plicate platform.
 > For step-by-step user instructions, see the [User Guide](./USER_GUIDE.md).
 > For quick overview and setup, see the [README](../README.md).

-This document serves as the canonical reference and control handbook for the complete Mimic design token pipeline.
+This document serves as the canonical reference and control handbook for the complete n00plicate design token pipeline.
 It orchestrates all components, workflows, and integrations across the entire ecosystem with comprehensive collision-prevention strategies for multi-platform deployment.

 ## Executive Summary

-Mimic is a comprehensive, open-source design token management platform that provides real-time synchronization between design tools (Penpot), transformation systems (Style Dictionary), and platform-specific outputs (Qwik, React Native, Tauri).
+n00plicate is a comprehensive, open-source design token management platform that provides real-time synchronization between design tools (Penpot), transformation systems (Style Dictionary), and platform-specific outputs (Qwik, React Native, Tauri).
 This control document defines the complete architecture, workflows, and operational procedures for the entire pipeline, including the industry-leading